 In Flow State’s case, paid subscribers enjoy privileges such as an ad-free newsletter and access to private Spotify playlists.

 According to the Substack newsletter platform, about 5–10% of free newsletter subscribers will go on to become paid subscribers.
 This means you’ll need a pretty sizable email list to make the paid newsletter business model succeed for you.

 Instead of monetizing your newsletter directly, you could offer it as part of a paid membership or community.

-In other words, your newsletter will be one perk that people can enjoy if they join your paid community.
+In other words, your newsletter will be one perk that people can enjoy if they join your paid community (for example, your members-only website).
 They technically won’t be paying for your newsletter itself.

 The Mind the Product Membership is an example of such a revenue model at work: